 This work is normally paid for by the consumer and carried out before a contract is entered into.

-A builder cannot require a consumer to pay additional money in respect of footings work if this additional amount could have been reasonably ascertained before construction commenced.
+A builder cannot require a consumer to pay additional money in respect of footings work if this additional work could have been reasonably ascertained before construction commenced.

 Some builders allow contingency sums in the contract to cover any additional foundation work.
-Consumers should attempt to minimise these contingency sums and, in respect of foundation work, should require the builder to comply with the DBC Act and to To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. the necessary investigative work and prepare and cost a proper footings design.
+Consumers should attempt to minimise these contingency sums.
+Consumers should insist that the builder comply with the DBC Act and undertake the necessary investigative work and prepare and cost a proper footings design.

 Some builders require owners to enter a preliminary agreement covering items such as foundations data, surveying the site, a structural engineer’s report and design and preparing preliminary designs and drawings.
 These are important agreements.
-Owners should ensure that the preliminary agreement does not require them to assign or transfer Rights given by legislation to make money out of inventions and creative work.
-It includes copyright, industrial designs, patents, trademarks and plant breeder’s rights.
-The inventor or creator can keep the rights or sell them.
-Other people can be sued for making copies without paying royalties. or Property rights over creative works, such as books, music, art, sound recordings, films or broadcasts.
-Generally only the copyright owner, or someone who has their permission, can reproduce, publish, copy, perform or broadcast the works. in any design work to the builder.
+Owners should ensure that the preliminary agreement does not require them to assign or transfer intellectual property or copyright in any design work to the builder.
 Unless the owner retains copyright in the work, they cannot give the design to another builder to construct.